 The 2019 State of Remote Work report found that one of the top reasons survey respondents gave for working remotely was work-life balance.
 As we touched on earlier, the flexibility that remote work provides gives people the ability to better manage their obligations whether they're work-related or not.

 You might feel more motivated to finish a project once you've taken a quick walk around the block.
 Or maybe you need to spend some time meditating to clear your mind before an important meeting.
-With remote work, individuals can structure their workdays in a way that supports their productivity and enables them to enjoy their lives outside of the 9-to-5.
+One of the biggest work from home pros is that individuals can structure their workdays in a way that supports their productivity and enables them to enjoy their lives outside of the 9-to-5.

 We would have to say the habits that you are allowed to construct as a remote worker.
 For example, taking a short walk, going to the gym, having the time to cook healthy foods, meditating, and other health-related benefits become easier to do.— Remote Habits (@remotehabits) January 7, 2020